GoitseoneKau/Portfolio-Angular/README.md

 ## Cloning and running the app
-This is after you download and extract zip file in your desired folder or cloned this project via github
+This is after you download and extract zip file in your desired folder or cloned this project via github.
+(N.B//download only for educational purposes,site design and images of my identity are copyrighted and protected)

 ### CMD line
 ```